athenus-rufus/exam-infra/README.md

     - Each environment has the same infrastructure

 #### XI Logs
-- Logs provide visibility into the behavior of a running app.
+- Logs provide visibility into the behavior of a running app
-- They can be used to find specific event, for graphing of trends and alerting when an error occurs.
+- They can be used to find specific event, for graphing of trends and alerting when an error occurs
-- During local development, log stream can be displayed in the terminal.
+- During local development, log stream can be displayed in the terminal
-- In staging or production, streams can be sent to a log analysis system.
+- In staging or production, streams can be sent to a log analysis system
 - Example:
     - Integration of Metrics library from Dropwizard.
 Following metrics have been demonstrated:
         - Meter: measure the rate of requests to `/book` endpoint, in requests per second